Advocating on your behalf, the NPA works on the following government issues that directly affect the profession of pharmacy:

 Pharmacy Benefit Manager (PBM)

-Led by District 3 Board Member, Tim Redline, PharmD, this group meets to discuss PBM issues.
+Led by Compound Network Chair, Tim Redline, PharmD, this group meets to discuss PBM issues.

 Led by NPA member, Katie Reisbig, PharmD, BCPS, this group meets to discuss the goal of attaining provider status for Nebraska pharmacists.